 - NEVER add cold stock to risotto as repeated sudden cooling makes the rice powdery.
 So keep that stock on a simmer in a separate pot.

 - NEVER add all the stock at one go.
-You don’t know exactly how much stock you need and this takes away your contol of the cooking time.
+You don’t know exactly how much stock you need and this takes away your control of the cooking time.

 - Constant stirring rubs off bits of the grains’ surface, giving the starch that creates a risotto’s characteristic creaminess.